tevisgehr/EEG-Classification/README.md

 # EEG-Classification
-This project was a joint effort with neurology labs at UNL and UCD Anschutz to use deep learning to classify EEG data.
+This project is a joint effort with neurology labs at UNL and UCD Anschutz to use deep learning to classify EEG data.

 This is currently a work in progress.
-The goal is to use a combined CNN-RNN architecture to perserve both spaical and time information in the classification of EEG data.
+The goal is to use various data processing techniques and deep neural network architectures to perserve both spacial and time information in the classification of EEG data.